mehranagh20/ACM-regional-2016/README.md

 # ACM ICPC REGIONAL 2016 TEHRAN SITE
 ```
-answer to some of problems of 2016 acm in tehran site.
+Answer to some of problems of 2016 acm in tehran site.
 ```